Scots law: High Court of Justiciary

-More serious crimes, and appeals from solemn proceedings in the Sheriff Courts, are heard by the High Court of Justiciary.
+More serious crimes, and appeals from solemn proceedings in the sheriff courts, are heard by the High Court of Justiciary.
 There is no appeal available in criminal cases to the Supreme Court of the United Kingdom, with respect to points of criminal law.
 Cases where the accused alleges a breach of the European Convention on Human Rights or European law can also be referred or appealed to the UK Supreme Court for a ruling on the relevant alleged breach.
-In these cases the UK Supreme Court is the successor to the House of Lords as the highest civil court having taken over the judicial functions of the House of Lords and the Privy Council from 2009.
+In these cases the UK Supreme Court is the successor to the Appellate Committee of the House of Lords as the highest civil court having taken over the judicial functions of the House of Lords and the Privy Council from 2009.